 In April 2018, we announced the acquisition of Willow Biopharma Inc. ("Willow").
 With this acquisition, we announced the addition of three new members to our senior leadership team.
 John Amos was named our new Chief Executive Officer and a member of the VIVUS Board of Directors.
 Kenneth Suh continued as President and Chief Executive Officer of Willow until being named President of VIVUS in August 2018.
 M. Scott Oehrlein was named to the newly created position of Chief Operations Officer of VIVUS.
-These three individuals have a strong track record of building successful cash flow positive businesses organically and through product acquisition.
-In combination with the other current members of the senior leadership team, we believe that we are well positioned to continue to successfully execute on our business strategy.
+On October 2, 2019, the Company and Messrs.
+Suh and Oehrlein agreed that they would leave the Company, effective October 31, 2019.
+Their responsibilities will be assumed by current employees.

-In April 2018, we entered into a note purchase agreement (the "Note Purchase Agreement") with affiliates of Athyrium Capital Management ("Athyrium") for the issuance and sale of up to \$110.0 million of 10.375% senior secured notes due 2024 to be issued substantially concurrently with the consummation of the PANCREAZE acquisition.
-The Note Purchase Agreement also allows up to an additional \$10.0 million of 10.375% senior secured notes due 2024 to be issued at our option within 12 months of the initial issue date, subject to certain conditions.
+In April 2018, we entered into a note purchase agreement (the "Note Purchase Agreement") with affiliates of Athyrium Capital Management ("Athyrium") for the issuance and sale of up to \$110.0 million of 10.375% 2024 Notes to be issued substantially concurrently with the consummation of the PANCREAZE acquisition.
+The Note Purchase Agreement also allows up to an additional \$10.0 million of 10.375% 2024 Notes to be issued at our option within 12 months of the initial issue date, subject to certain conditions.
 Notes in the amount of \$110.0 million were issued in June 2018.
 Concurrent with the issuance of the initial notes, we issued warrants to purchase 0.3 million shares of our common stock to the note holders.
-Additionally, concurrent with the issuance of the senior secured notes, we repurchased Convertible Notes held by Athyrium, with a face value of \$60.0 million, at a discount to par plus accrued interest.
+Additionally, concurrent with the issuance of the 2024 Notes, we repurchased Convertible Notes held by Athyrium, with a face value of \$60.0 million, at a discount to par plus accrued interest.
 In October 2018, we settled a purchase of approximately \$8.6 million outstanding principal amount of our Convertible Notes for approximately \$7.1 million plus accrued interest.
+In September 2019, we repurchased \$48.6 million aggregate principal amount of our 2024 Notes plus prepayment premiums of an aggregate of \$6.4 million.
 We continue our evaluation of alternatives for addressing our remaining \$181.4 million of Convertible Notes.
 See the Liquidity and Capital Resources section below for a further discussion.